 - Measure out the seasonings and place them into a blender.

 - Squeeze the sour oranges and limes (if available); otherwise, use store-bought juice.
 Add this to the seasonings in the blender and start on low and gradually turn up the power to medium-low.
 All the blenders to operate for at leasta1 a minute to ensure everything is blended well.
-Test the marinade using a spoon to see if it is a smooth liquid.
+Finally, test the marinade using a spoon to see if it is a smooth liquid.

 - Remove the pork shoulder from the marinade and place it on a cooling rack to warm up to room temperature (about 20 minutes).
 SAVE the Marinade!!!
 Once the smoker's temperature has settled to a constant (250°F or 120°C), add the pork shoulder to the center of the smoker.
 Smoke the pork shoulder for 3 hours.
 Once the 3-hour smoking process is over, move the pork shoulder back inside to wrap in the banana leaves.